Post-Modernism Influence on Social Movements

 What works in the rise of social justice movements and grassroots mobilization.
 Movements start at the local level, driven by people and groups who are directly affected by social injustices and are motivated to bring about change.
 For technology to be of use to build these out wider, we need to foster the importance of open and decentralized platforms, such as the #openweb and the #fediverse, to allow for free and serendipitous communication.
 This enables activists to organize, share information, and mobilize support without the bindings of corporate and governmental control.
 An example project is the #OMN and #indymediaback

-We should likely try socialism (and anarchism) as an alternative to capitalist systems “socio-economic path where the production (factories, mines, machinery, tools, raw materials, land, buildings, means of transport, etc.) are owned and controlled by the public.”
+We should likely try socialism (and anarchism) as an alternative to capitalist paths “socio-economic path where the production (factories, mines, machinery, tools, raw materials, land, buildings, means of transport, etc.) are owned and controlled by the public.”
 As paths to create balanced distribution of wealth and power.

-The current capitalist system is self-destructive “We all now know the system we live under is destroying itself.
+The capitalist system is self-destructive “We all now know the system we live under is destroying itself.
 So, what comes next?
 Fascism or revolution?”
 Radical change is necessary and inevitable.
 The individualistic approach promoted by #neoliberal ideologies reinforce capitalist structures.
 The #stupidIndividualism it has created shapes the #deathcult “common sense” we share with each other.

 Serendipity and #Hashtags

-Hashtags are ubiquitous online, they categorize content to find and join conversations on topics.
+Hashtags are ubiquitous online, at best they categorize content to find and join conversations on topics.
 The problem with current hashtag usage is they reinforce individualism over collective action.
-This is an issue of neoliberal “common sense” and the domination of #dotcons, prioritizing profit rather than change challenge.
+This is an issue of neoliberal “common sense” and the domination of #dotcons, prioritizing profit rather than change and challenge.

 Serendipity, the occurrence of events by chance, beneficially offer a fresh perspective on hashtag usage.
 Implementing hashtags in a way that fosters unexpected connections and discoveries transforms how they function as social tools.
 Misspelled hashtags result in fragmented conversations, making it difficult for people to engage in coherent discussions.
 However, embracing these variations also leads to a more inclusive and dynamic categorization system.
 By allowing for misspelled hashtags to be recognized and grouped with their counterparts, we create a more robust and forgiving serendipity system.